 - Family history – if your family has a history of colon cancer

-Symptoms That Indicate Medicare Coverage for a Colonoscopy in Necessary
+Symptoms that Indicate a Colonoscopy is Necessary

 Along with prevention, colonoscopies are used for diagnoses when specific symptoms present in patients – and not only in those who are 65 and over.